 Caring for your terrarium is easy.
-Place your terrarium within 10 feet of a window.
-Be careful of placing directly in south-facing windows.
+Place your terrarium within 10 feet of a window, remaining cautious of placing directly in south-facing windows.
 Never expose your terrarium to direct sunlight.
-Check every couple of weeks to see if your terrarium needs water.
-Feel the soil to see if it is dry and add water if it is.
-If you see lots of condensation or have added too much water, leave the top off until it has had a chance to dry out.
+Check every couple of weeks to see if your terrarium needs water, feeling the soil to check the moisture level.
+If so, add water.
+If there is a high level of condensation or too much water, leave the top off until it has had a chance to dry out.
 Pull off any leaves that show signs of yellowing or damage and prune plants if they grow too large.
-Don’t fertilize your terrarium because you don’t want to encourage growth.
+Do not fertilize your terrarium as growth is not encouraged.

 CARNIVOROUS PLANT CARE